InspiryThemes/medicalpress-doc/docs/add-news-post.md

 2. Select the related post format
 ![Post Format](images/contents/3.png)

-3. Enter the post contents if any and add MORE tag after few lines
+3. This theme is fully supported with latest gutenberg block editor and all basic elements.
+Enter the post contents if any and add MORE tag after few lines.
 ![](images/contents/2.png)

 4. Provide the featured image.
 The image should have minimum width of 732px.
 Its height is flexible so you can upload the image of any height.